longkidkoolstar/Connect4-AI/README.md

 ## Components

-1. **Chrome Extension**: Evaluates Connect 4 board positions and displays the best moves
+1. **Chrome Extension/UserScript**: Evaluates Connect 4 board positions and displays the best moves
 2. **Python Mouse Controller**: Controls the mouse to click on the game board
-3. **Bridge Server**: Allows communication between the Chrome extension and the Python controller
+3. **Python Bridge**: Allows communication between the extension/UserScript and the Python controller

 ## Setup Instructions